Dionysus: Eleusinian Mysteries

 you have opened a haven without toils.

+Bronze bust of Dionysus Tauros, Alexandria, Egypt, c.
+2nd–1st century BC.

 Strabo, says that Greeks "give the name 'Iacchus' not only to Dionysus but also to the leader-in-chief of the mysteries".
 In particular, Iacchus was identified with the Orphic Dionysus, who was a son of Persephone.
 Sophocles mentions "Iacchus of the bull's horns", and according to the first-century BC historian Diodorus Siculus, it was this older Dionysus who was represented in paintings and sculptures with horns, because he "excelled in sagacity and was the first to attempt the yoking of oxen and by their aid to effect the sowing of the seed".
 Arrian, the second-century Greek historian, wrote that it was to this Dionysus, the son of Zeus and Persephone, "not the Theban Dionysus, that the mystic chant 'Iacchus' is sung".
 The second-century poet Lucian also referred to the "dismemberment of Iacchus".

 The fourth- or fifth-century poet Nonnus associated the name Iacchus with the "third" Dionysus.
 He described the Athenian celebrations given to the first Dionysus Zagreus, son of Persephone, the second Dionysus Bromios, son of Semele, and the third Dionysus Iacchus:

 They [the Athenians] honoured him as a god next after the son of Persephone, and after Semele's son; they established sacrifices for Dionysos late born and Dionysos first born, and third they chanted a new hymn for Iacchos.
 In these three celebrations Athens held high revel; in the dance lately made, the Athenians beat the step in honour of Zagreus and Bromios and Iacchos all together.

 By some accounts, Iacchus was the husband of Demeter.
 Several other sources identify Iacchus as Demeter's son.
 The earliest such source, a fourth-century BC vase fragment at Oxford, shows Demeter holding the child Dionysus on her lap.
 By the first-century BC, Demeter suckling Iacchus had become such a common motif, that the Latin poet Lucretius could use it as an apparently recognisable example of a lover's euphemism.
 A scholiast on the second-century AD Aristides, explicitly names Demeter as Iacchus's mother.